No-Fault Personal Protection Insurance (PIP) Benefits

 Personal protection insurance benefits; allowable expenses, work loss, personal services, waivers of coverage

 Under this No-Fault statute, there are three types of personal protection insurance (PIP) benefits that a person injured in a motor vehicle accident, such as a car or truck accident, can receive from his or her No-Fault insurance company.
-They are: allowable expenses, work loss and replacement services.

 Insurance Lawyers of Michigan Auto Law

 The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
-If you have been injured in a car accident or truck accident and need help navigating your No-Fault insurance policy, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+If you have been injured in a car accident or truck accident and need help navigating your No-Fault insurance policy, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is absolutely no fee or obligation.

 We are here to help you.